Lisivka, Donetsk Oblast

 Lisivka (Лісівка; Лесовка) is a village in Novohrodivka urban hromada, Pokrovsk Raion, Donetsk Oblast, eastern Ukraine.
 It is located 33.05 km west-northwest (WNW) from the centre of Donetsk city.

 History

 It was founded in 1885 under the Russian Empire.

+On November 7th 1917, in accordance with the Third Universal of the Ukrainian Central Rada, it became part of the Ukrainian People's Republic.

 Russian invasion of Ukraine

 The village was captured by Russian Forces in September 2024, during the full-scale Russian invasion of Ukraine.

 Demographics

 As of the 2001 Ukrainian census, the settlement had 295 inhabitants, whose native languages were 46.43% Ukrainian, 53.25% Russian and 0.32% Belarusian.